Durant35/laser_scan_matcher/README.md

-## laser_scan_matcher
+# laser_scan_matcher
-1. laser_scan_matcher can be used to simulate odometry, laser_scan_matcher is inside scan_tools but we only need it.
+1. laser_scan_matcher can be used to fake odometry data from LiDAR data.
-2. listen from [scan_tools](https://github.com/ccny-ros-pkg/scan_tools), laser_scan_matcher, one processing tool among scan_tools.
+2. listen from [scan_tools](https://github.com/ccny-ros-pkg/scan_tools), laser_scan_matcher is inside scan_tools but we only need it.

 ### Dependencies
-laser_scan_matcher depends on csm, while csm depends on pcl(point cloud library)'s 3 packages: pcl_conversions, pcl_msgs and pcl_ros.
++ laser_scan_matcher depends on csm, while csm depends on pcl(point cloud library)'s 3 packages: pcl_conversions, pcl_msgs and pcl_ros.

 ### Based on [wstool](http://wiki.ros.org/wstool)
-We are more familiar with catkin build process, so, here mention something about wstool using follow.
++ We are more familiar with catkin build process, so, here mention something about wstool using follow.

 1. Create a catkin Workspace with wstool
    First, create a catkin workspace: